 To exploit the full potential of marketing in the changing media landscape, brand owners must strike a better balance between the long and short term.
-This is according to the IPA’s report, 'Media in Focus – Marketing effectiveness in the digital era', written by Les Binet and Peter Field, and released today (15 June 2017).
+This is according to the IPA’s report, 'Media in Focus – Marketing effectiveness in the digital era', written by Les Binet and Peter Field.

 The report, which derives its evidence from the Databank of IPA Effectiveness Awards case studies, reveals three key ways agencies can improve the effectiveness of their campaigns:

 • Adopt a longer-term strategy